Additions to Windows Forms for the .NET Framework 3.5

 You can enable client application services by specifying and configuring client service providers in the Visual Studio Project Designer or in your application configuration file.
 These providers plug into the Web extensibility model and enable you to access the Web services through existing .NET Framework login, roles, and settings APIs.
 Client application services also support occasional connectivity by storing and retrieving user information from a local data cache when the application is offline.
 For more information, see Client Application Services.

 The System.Windows.Forms.Integration namespace contains classes that enable interoperation between the Windows Forms and Windows Presentation Foundation (WPF) technologies.
 You can use WPF content and controls in your Windows Forms applications.
 You can also use Windows Forms controls in your WPF applications.
 For more information, see the System.Windows.Forms.Integration documentation.
 Additionally, the Windows Forms Designer in Visual Studio allows you to visually design WPF content in Windows Forms.
-Also see Using WPF Controls.
+For more information, see Using Windows Presentation Foundation Controls and Using WPF Controls and Using WPF Controls.

 Existing Windows Forms applications work seamlessly on Windows Vista, and they are upgraded to have the same appearance as applications written specifically for Windows Vista whenever possible.
 Common file dialog boxes are automatically updated to the Windows Vista version.
 The .NET Framework 3.5 also supports the User Account Control (UAC) Shield icon.
 For more information, see FileDialog Class and Shield.